 The pass, now in the National Maritime Museum Cornwall in Falmouth, seems as fresh as it must have in 1810 when it was made and given to John.
 Its edges are embossed with a bright pattern in gold leaf and inside there is a description of him, prisoner No 922.
 Taille: 1.73.
 Cheveux: Blonde.
 Yeux: Bleue.
 Menton: Rond.
 Visage: Oval.
 Bouche: Moyne.

-But John wasn’t happy to be a prisoner, no matter how comfortable his life was and so on Christmas Day 1813 he concealed himself in a cart full of crockery and escaped.
+But John wasn’t happy to be a prisoner.
+No matter how comfortable his life was.
+So on Christmas Day 1813 he concealed himself in a cart full of crockery and escaped.
 In his pocket he kept the leather pass.
 By luck and the kindness of strangers John travelled the 240 miles through France, Belgium and finally the Netherlands.
 He arrived on the Dutch island of Zuid Beveland in the spring of 1814 and then sailed home to England.

 The National Maritime Museum Cornwall have just realised their annual journal Fathom, for which I contributed a creative piece about the pass, and you can also read 14 other writer responses to objects in the museum.
 It is a beautiful publication packed with thoughtful articles and wonderful illustrations by local artists and students.